ekr/draft-rescorla-rfc-jit/draft-rescorla-rfc-jit.md

 --- abstract

-This document describes a new approach to RFC publication that is intended to decrease publication time while also allowing easy revisions without re-running the entire RFC publication process.
+This document describes a new approach to RFC publication that is intended to allow easy revisions without re-running the entire RFC publication process.

 --- middle